 Why do rugby league players have husky voices?

-Rugby league players have permanent husky voices due to injuries and repeated blows to their throats which typically occur in tackles.
-They have temporary husky voices due to straining their vocal cords from yelling to communicate with their teammates during a match.
+Rugby league players have permanent husky voices due to injuries and repeated blows to their throats, usually from tackles.
+They have temporary husky voices due to straining their vocal cords from yelling to communicate with their teammates.

 Darren Lockyer might have the most famous husky voice in rugby league.
 It is comical how raspy he sounds.
 So much so it can often be difficult to understand him.
 There have been many rumours how the Queensland legend developed such a gravelly voice ranging from a rampant cocaine addiction to eating a dodgy lozenger.
 However, the truth is less exciting.
 While playing for the Broncos in 2004, Lockyer took a blow to his throat which damaged a small bone in his larynx.
 This has left Lockyer with a permanently altered voice.